Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 &nbsp;
 <ul>
   <li>Begin by marking an indent into a scrap piece of material with your router/spindle.
-After making this indent, adjust your z-position and raise your spindle until it is a reasonable distance away from your scrap piece of material. <b><i>Do not tamper with the x and y coordinates while doing this.</i></b> After you have raised the spindle to a reasonable height, hit the <b><i>“Zero all”</i></b> button.
+After making this indent, adjust your z-position and raise your spindle until it is a reasonable distance away from your scrap piece of material. <b><i>Do not tamper with the x and y coordinates while doing this.</i></b> After you have raised the spindle to a reasonable height, hit the <b><i>"Zero all"</i></b> button.
 You have now set this specific indent point as your origin.
 This is important for later on:</li>
 </ul>
 &nbsp;